The Minister of State for Petroleum, Timipre Sylva, said Nigeria accidently doubled its gas reserve. Yet, it was looking for oil.

 On June 27, Timipre Sylva, the Minister of State for Petroleum of Nigeria told the News Agency of Nigeria that the country accidentally found 206 trillion cubic feet of gas, or 5,800 cubic kilometers (km3), while it was looking for crude oil.

-The Minister further explained that the discovery was on top of the 206 trillion cubic feet Nigeria already had.
+The Minister further explained that the discovery was on top of 206 trillion cubic feet Nigeria already had.

 Nigeria wants to diversify its production of energy

 Oil is the primary resource of Nigeria’s energy sector, accounting for 9% of the gross domestic product and the vast majority of the state revenue thanks to trade export, notably to Europe and India.
-But the country has been willing to diversify its production with natural gas, considered as an intermediary energy source in western countries for heating and electricity production, between fossil fuel and renewable energy.
+But the country has been willing to diversify its production with natural gas, considered an intermediary energy source in Western countries for heating and electricity production, between fossil fuel and renewable energy.
 In 10 years, Nigeria doubled its production of gas.
 Most of the production of oil and gas is dedicated to trade export.